GlitchedLoaiza/Beacon_FindInFiles/README.md

 4. Wait while Beacon counts eligible files and then searches them.
 Select a file in **Matched Files** to read its preview.
 5. Expand **Match details** to select a matching line, event, or request.
 Use the preview's navigation buttons to explore additional matches.

-The optional welcome tour explains these steps and exporting.
-You can decline or exit it at any point; it is offered only once per user.
-The **?
-Help** button immediately left of **Settings** opens a searchable offline guide, including five beginner regex lessons and examples checked against Beacon's search engine.
-No tour step searches files or exports data automatically.
+💡 **New to Beacon?** Try the optional welcome tour, or click **?
+Help** beside Settings whenever you need a hand.
+You can skip or exit the tour at any point; it never runs a search or export for you.
+Help works offline and includes five beginner regex lessons.

 ### Search modes